If you would like to know what was trending in 2018, keep reading!

-While not certain on how long-living this trend might be, it offers a lot of possibilities in terms of visual appeal, so why not give it a try?back to menu ↑
+While not certain on how long-living this trend might be, it offers a lot of possibilities in terms of visual appeal, so why not give it a try?

-The new concept of identity sees it as an ever-changing range of ideas, rather than an stable parameter to define an individual.
-So this year's lifestyle focuses in modern representations of identity.
+The new concept of identity sees it as an ever-changing range of ideas, rather than a stable parameter to define an individual.
+So this year's lifestyle focuses on modern representations of identity.

-People photos are always trending, so this one is definitely a trend to exploit.back to menu ↑
+People photos are always trending, so this one is definitely a trend to exploit.

 Another big trend in lifestyle photography is the one that presents a global society, and the concept of travel as a way of life, rather than a hobby.
 Influenced by cultural diversity and the ever-present authentic style.

 Back in 2017, this agency listed global view and its everyday life scenes from around the globe as a trend.
 This is the natural evolution of that trend, a more in-depth take on the same concepts.

 With diversity and the global community at the center of many other experts' visual trends reports, this one is one to include in your work for sure.